kirank215/courtv0/readme.md

 ## Why this project?

-The project was simply for a (lazy) friend who wanted to know if he had to go to court.\
+The project was simply for a (lazy)lawyer friend who wanted to know if he had to go to court.\
 The information is provided everyday in the form of a pdf by Madras High Court.

 ## How does this work?